thomasloven/nextrevo-mod/README.md

 This far I have about 13 hours of print time on the Nextrevo, as I've come to call it, with mostly PLA but also a 2 hr print in PETG.
 I've make half a dozen nozzle swaps.

-There is obviously much less contact area between the nozzle and heatsink than with a Nextruder nozzle, but so far I have seen nothing indicating e.g. heat creep.
+There is obviously much less contact area between the nozzle and heatsink than with a Nextruder nozzle, but so far I have seen nothing indicating e.g. heat creep.<br>
 I'll try to make some heat flow simulations and add them here at some point.

 I've gotten no Thermal Model warnings - though I suspect that is because the thermal model is not actually implemented in the MK 3.9/4 firmware yet...

-Input shaping seems not to be significantly affected.
+Input shaping seems not to be significantly affected.<br>
 Here it is printing the BonkersBenchy in 12 minutes: